kiosc-france/teleport/rfd/0156-notifications.md

 #### Web UI

 Upon logging in and on every page load, a request will be made to fetch all the user's notifications.
 This fetch will be performed asynchronously so that the login or page loading process is not slowed down by having to wait for the notifications response.
-The notifications service will query the database and return the list of the user's notifications after filtering out those not meant for them.
+The notifications service will query the backend and return the list of the user's notifications after filtering out those not meant for them.
 In the case of global notifications, only notifications with matchers that match the user (ie. by role or permissions) will be kept.
 Notifications that the user dismissed will also be filtered out.

 This is a simplified diagram of the flow: